 I teach in The Honors College at the University of Houston, and specialize in the Hebrew Bible (Old Testament).
-My current research focuses on ancient scribal culture, early Jewish and Christian interpretation of the Bible, and rituals of prophecy and healing in the Israelite religion.
+My current projects have to do with prophecy and divination in the ancient Near East.
+In addition to my classes and community lectures on the Hebrew Bible, I teach upper division courses on ancient medicine and ancient scribal culture, and I regularly lead trips to the Middle East.
 I received my M.A. and Ph.D. in Near Eastern Languages and Civilizations from Harvard University, where I won the Bowdoin Prize and was a graduate fellow at the Radcliffe Institute for Advanced Studies.
 I also hold two seminary degrees (M.A.R., Th.M.).